sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

                 * "IDE" is an inscutable name that tries to impress with computer sciency words
                     * makes you sound impressive
                     * stands for "Integrated Development Environment"
-                        * Weird how programmers talk about "environments" even though they barely go outside
+                        * Weird how programmers are obesessed with "environments" even though they barely go outside
                     * Just a tool for helping you write code faster
                         * call it a "coding assistant" to sound down to earth
                             * I've never used this term before, I just made it up